chrisbg69/Vue-Fullstack-App/README.md

 ## Development server

 Download or clone repository.
 Run `npm install` to install server and client dependencies.
 Run `npm run serve` for a dev server.
-Open second terminal and run `nodemon`.
+Open second terminal and run `cd server` to navigate to server folder.
+After that run `nodemon`.
 Navigate to `http://localhost:8080/` The app will automatically reload if you change any of the source files.